Hindupur

-Hindupur is a city in Sri Sathya Sai district of the Indian state of Andhra Pradesh.
-It is located to the edge of the Andhra–Karnataka border and is the headquarters of Hindupur mandal.
-Hindupur is the biggest Parliamentary Constituency in the newly formed District Sri Sathya Sai.
-It is located about 67 km from district headquarters Puttaparthi, 100 km from Bengaluru the capital of Karnataka, 95 km From Kadiri.
+Hindupuram is the largest city in Sri Sathya Sai district of the Indian state of Andhra Pradesh.
+It is located to the edge of the Andhra–Karnataka border and is the headquarters of Hindupuram mandalam.
+Hindupuram is the Parliamentary Constituency in the newly formed District Sri Sathya Sai.
+It is located about 619 km from Amaravati the capital of Andhra Pradesh, 67 km from district headquarters Puttaparthi, 100 km from Bengaluru the capital of Karnataka, 110 km from former district capital Anantapur.